alexggmark/theconversiondev/src/content/about/about.md

 You can leave this empty if you don’t want to show any content.
 -->

-# Alex Grønmark builds systems that make eCommerce smarter, faster, and more profitable.
+# Alex Grønmark builds systems that make websites <mark>smarter, faster, and more profitable.</mark>

 I exist in that _sweet spot_ between conversion psychology and code…